 Perhaps the best part of the tour was the laboratory.
 Toward the beginning of the tour route, we entered a preparation room where we were each given a chocolate bar mold.
 We got to choose between milk and dark chocolate, and then had 21 different toppings to add to our bars.
 Some people got really creative with their flavors.
 Personally, I went for a two-tone.
 One side of my dark chocolate bar had espresso beans and crushed amaretti biscuits, while the other side was candied ginger and coconut flakes.

 I left my creation in a fridge to cool while the tour continued.
 The bar was then brought to me at the end of the tour to package up and take home.
 As much as I love chocolate, it took me several weeks to finish my bar.

 Visiting the Chocoversum

 You can tour the Chocoversum Chocolate Museum most days of the year.
 The times vary each day, so you just have to check the website for the day you want to go.
 The regular tour lasts for 90 minutes, although there’s also a 60-minute tour if you’re short on time, or a longer tour which includes a meal if you’re feeling fancy.
 If you have the Hamburg CARD, you get a 20% discount on your tickets.
 I’d definitely recommend getting that card, as it will give you free transport around town too.
-Also, wearing some clothing you don’t mind dripping chocolate onto…just in case.
+Also, wear some clothing you don’t mind dripping chocolate onto…just in case.